Nordic folklore: Selkie

 The Selkie is a mythical creature that is part-human and part-seal.
 According to legend, Selkies can shed their seal skins and transform into humans.
 There are many stories in Faroese folklore about Selkies falling in love with humans and leaving their sea life behind to live on land.

 Selma

-Selma is a legendary sea serpent said to live in the 13 km Lake Seljord (Seljordsvatnet) in Seljord, Vestfold og Telemark, Norway.
+Selma is a legendary sea serpent said to live in the 13 km Lake Seljord (Seljordsvatnet) in Seljord Municipality, Telemark county, Norway.

 Storsjöodjuret

 Storsjöodjuret, often referred to as the "Great Lake Monster," is steeped in the folklore of Sweden, specifically with Lake Storsjön.
 Notably the legendary creature was briefly granted a protected status by the Swedish Environmental Protection Agency, but this was later removed by the Swedish Parliament.